 The alarm has gone up among government organisations charged with implementing the eastern economic corridor in eastern Thailand due to a shortage of skilled workers to drive the economic transformation envisaged.
 The shortages are particularly acute in the the three provinces at the centre of the government’s flagship initiative Rayong, Chachoengsao and Chonburi.

 Thailand may even need to retrain elderly workers to provide personnel to its advance industries in the Eastern Economic Corridor

-This week, speaking to the Bangkok Post, Mr Apichart Thongyou who is the Chairman of the Human Resource Development Centre of the EEC (Easter Economic Corridor) project has even suggested that Thailand may be required to retrain some older workers to upgrade them to the necessary skills required.
-Thailand’s aging population and an attitude of disdain towards vocational education and careers among many middle class Thai people is exacerbating an already difficult labour situation.
+This week, speaking to the Bangkok Post, Mr Apichart Thongyou who is the Chairman of the Human Resource Development Centre of the EEC (Eastern Economic Corridor) project has even suggested that Thailand may be required to retrain some older workers to upgrade them to the necessary skills required.
+Thailand’s ageing population and an attitude of disdain towards vocational education and careers among many middle-class Thai people are exacerbating an already difficult labour situation.

 Attitudes to vocational education must change among Thai parents and students as technology is now king when it comes to employment prospects

-Thailand’s demographic problem is a real challenge to government’s economic plans
+Thailand’s demographic problem is a real challenge to the government’s economic plans

 Greater urgency and co-operation required between state, education and employers in Thailand

 The Chairman revealed that current surveys show that local universities and vocational colleges are only capable of supplying up to 30% of the personnel needed by the advanced industries envisaged to be set up in the area targeted by the Thai government as part of the ambitious Thailand 4.0 plan.
 He called for greater urgency and co-operation between all the stakeholders including educational establishments, the country’s state bodies and the employer’s active in the area.

 New learning programme adapted to provide a more work-oriented environment for students